safespring/docs/content/service/sto4_storage.md

 ## Update 2021-07-19

-Unfortunatley during the weekend we suffered a setback where parts of the cluster went offline, and back online again.
+Unfortunately, during the weekend we suffered a setback where parts of the cluster went offline, and back online again.
 This caused data and object movement to happen, thus causing the manually created object index we've based the restore process on to become outdated.
-Rerunning the manual indexing code will fix this but it takes a very long time due to the high object count.
+Rerunning the manual indexing code will fix this, but it takes a very long time due to the high object count.

 Due to this setback, automating the restore in a scalable way will take longer than expected.
 Timeline adjusted, our goals for this week are the same as those